aaronkyle/concept/web-gis/README.md

 ### Data Management Workflow

-As suggested in the discussion about [data management](https://github.com/cccs-web/soc-maps/wiki/data-management-concept-and-context), CCCS needs to establish a common workflow for obtaining, indexing, sharing, and version-controlling geospatial data.
+Toward a common workflow for obtaining, indexing, sharing, and version-controlling geospatial data:

 This workflow should function at the 'project' level, meaning that the data management occurs within the context of a single client project.

-'CCCS' equivalent to any other 'client', with the important exception being that any new functionality that we are developing for our web applications needs to occur on CCCS' infrastructure, which will serve as a "template" for deploying future client projects.
+Sites should be inter-operable; able to call and serve data between instances according to permissions.

+Developments should be easily 'pluggable' across infrastructure [i.e. each application is an extensible 'template'].

+Focus development of map application.
+Keep site and mapping applications as de-linked as possible.

-As discussed preceding section and in our note on [data management](https://github.com/cccs-web/soc-maps/wiki/data-management-concept-and-context), if we are to focus development of map application utilities using `/cccs-web/soc-maps/` (unless there's a strong argument in favor of keeping the application in `/cccs-web/core/`, per the discussion above), then our actual geospatial data needs to be stored and shared in a separate and dedicated repository.
-The infrastructure that I see as best suited to CCCS' existing data management workflow involves:
+Geospatial data needs to be stored and shared in a separate and dedicated repository.

 * Git for deployment of the core application architecture [intial set-up and config files]

-* Git or GeoGig for version control and sharing of vector data
+* Git or GeoGig for version control and sharing of shapefiles / vector data

 * Git-annex sitting on top of S3 for for version control and sharing of raster data

 This git-centric constellation of data management utilities should afford us fine-grained control over data access and allow us to retain detailed records of when and how data are changed and edited.

+A choice must be made between Git and GeoGig for shapefiles.
+Geogig is best when considering plugging into data using QGIS.
+The advantage of saving in and out of Git is that is is more accessible to less technical users (and data is maintained and version controlled in the same format as source materials).
+The GeoGig software allows users to import raw geospatial data (currently from Shapefiles, PostGIS or SpatiaLite).

 This set-up would be our "canonical" point of truth for all data types.
 Should a project wish to change source data for their specific purposes without wishing for their changes to affect all other maps relying on those data, then the source data would need to be "forked" for that specific project.

 #### Team Workflow Needs / Considerations for Entering Data into the VCS